Showing you a couple of ideas for making over thrift store vases to make them more trendy looking.

 I want my vases to have that cool textured look that is popular right now.
 It’s easy to achieve too by adding Plaster of Paris to my chalk paint.

-If you don’t have Plaster of Paris on hand you can use baking powder mixed into your paint.
+If you don’t have Plaster of Paris on hand you can use baking soda mixed into your paint.

 Here’s a closer look at how what the paint looks like with the Plaster of Paris mixed into it.
 Don’t you love it??